 There is duty for each party to provide full and frank financial disclosure during this process.
 If you are concerned that your spouse may try to hide assets or that you believe they have not disclosed all of their assets, please let us know as soon as possible so that we can determine the best course of action.

 We will assist you in preparing for any hearings and arranging representation for you at the hearings.

 The factors which will be taken into consideration by the court when making its decision are commonly known as the section 25 checklist.

 The first consideration is the welfare of any minor child of the family who has not attained the age of 18.

 The court decides how to exercise its jurisdiction using the factors set out in section 25 as set out above.
-There is no hierarchy to these factors: in each individual case, different factors will carry different weight.
+There is no hierarchy to these factors: in each individual case, different factors will carry a different weight.